IanESmith/static-website/Services/cdmp/notes.md

 - working with the ABC product manager to confirm the scope of Release 2
 - support our ABC colleages when they are ready to connect to the CDP
 - create the CDP account on ServiceNow
+- publish the new tracking and predictability metrics covering all CDP releases

 ### Things to be aware off
-- Dont forget the [CDP Team details](https://collaboration.homeoffice.gov.uk/display/CDP/A.+Team) are available if you need to find someone or ask a question.
+- Dont forget the [CDP Team details](https://collaboration.homeoffice.gov.uk/display/CDP/A.+Team) are available if you need to find someone or ask a question
-- The burnups are a very effective way to see real status - if you dont know how to 'read' these, let me know and i'll schedule a session to show how they work
-- On the [metrics](metrics.html) page, there are a few changes in the improved granularity of our tracking and reporting so you are seeing the ABC high level milestones mixed with a few lower level HMPO ones.
-Note that this doesnt impact the metrics, and from Release 2 onwards is more consistent.